 To estimate a kitchen exhaust cleaning cost correctly, factors like the size of the kitchen, number of ducts, hoods, and fans present, and the date of the kitchen’s last cleaning all play a role in determining the price.

 According to the National Fire Protection Association (NFPA)-96 section 4.1.5: “the responsibility for inspection, testing, maintenance, and cleanliness of the ventilation control and fire protection of the commercial cooking operations shall ultimately be that of the owner of the system, provided that this responsibility has not been transferred in written form to a management company or other party.”

 In other words, it is your legal responsibility to keep your kitchen exhaust system clean for the safety of yourself and others.
 Without proper cleanings, your kitchen is at an increased risk for grease fires.

 Kitchen hood cleaning removes grease from within the hood of your exhaust system.
 When you cook, flammable grease is sucked up into your kitchen exhaust, proposing a dangerous threat to the entire building or home.

 To prevent kitchen fires, commercial kitchens should have vent hood cleaning between two and four times a year, depending on the amount of food prepared each day.

 Learn more about our kitchen exhaust system cleaning!

-Choose Atlantic Duct Cleaning for Your HVAC Cleaning Services in VA, MD & DC
+Choose Atlantic Duct Cleaning for Your HVAC Cleaning Services in Northern Virginia & Maryland

-If you have any additional questions about the services we provide, contact our highly trained technicians.
 Atlantic Duct Cleaning has been a trusted industry leader since 1995, providing professional indoor environmental solutions that improve air quality in your residence or commercial property.
-Utilizing the finest equipment available and promoting the highest levels of training and quality standards, Atlantic Duct Cleaning has delivered over 100,000 successful projects in the DC area!
+Utilizing the finest equipment available and promoting the highest levels of training and quality standards, Atlantic Duct Cleaning has delivered over 150,000 successful projects throughout Maryland and Northern Virginia!